-Annemarie Everett Lepe is excited to be joining Liz Miracle in her effort to serve women with the highest quality care and expertise.
-She earned her Doctorate of Physical Therapy from UC San Francisco/San Francisco State University, and brings a Pilates Mat certification and experience in orthopedics to her practice at Miracle PT.
+Annemarie Everett Lepe holds a Doctorate of Physical Therapy from UC San Francisco/San Francisco State University, and brings a Pilates Mat certification and experience in orthopedic physical therapy to her practice at Miracle PT.

-Annemarie first became interested in this unique and important specialization during her graduate education, and was one of the first students to complete Liz’s women’s health elective course at UCSF.
-She is currently working towards her Certificates of Achievement in Pelvic and Obstetrics Physical Therapy, with the goal of a specialization in women’s health (WCS).
+She is currently working towards her Certificates of Achievement in Pelvic and Obstetrics Physical Therapy, with the goal of a clinical specialization in women’s health (WCS).
 Whether she is helping women prepare their pelvis for birth or treating pelvic girdle pain or pelvic floor dysfunction, Annemarie loves to empower her patients through education and develop a relationship that lasts throughout their plan of care.
 To learn more about her professional qualifications please visit her Linked-In page.

 Elizabeth Miracle MSPT, WCS